About

 Miranda brown & Noa Rui-Piin Weiss

-With technical training in release and postmodern dance, we irreverently steal from the wide range of styles that have passed through our lives, whether from bat mitzvahs, viral crazes, or that one video we saw the other day.
+With technical training in release and postmodern dance, we irreverently steal from the wide range of styles that have passed through our lives.
 Exploring our personal brand of low stakes dance comedy, we employ common cultural references to seduce audiences into enjoying experimental dance.
 We use patterns and repetition to investigate larger questions about composition and genre.
 Queerness guides our aesthetic choices, alongside pleasure and legibility.
 Our collaboration starts with a competition to make each other laugh, followed by a series of disagreements, concessions, and happy accidents.
 After being trained in dance traditions that value individual artistic genius, we’re interested in citing sources and uncovering the absurdity of original thought.